DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/trained-a-gan.md

     <figure>
 </center>

 Throughout this project, I used Mapillary's Street-Level Sequences data (MSLS).
 Mapillary provides a platform for crowd-sourced maps and street-level imagery, and publishes computer vision research using data collected from this platform.
-Mapillary has made this and other data publicly available for [download](https://www.mapillary.com/dataset/places).
+Mapillary has made this and other data publicly available for [download](https://www.mapillary.com/dataset/places) (**Note**: [GH Issue](https://github.com/mapillary/mapillary_sls/issues/23)).
 In total, MSLS contains 1.6 million images from 30 major cities on six-continents and covers different seasons, weather, daylight conditions, structural settings, etc.

 The model presented here was trained on a sample of ~940,000 images.
 The remaining images were reserved for hyperparameter tuning, cross-validation, model evaluation, etc. The figure below shows an estimated count of images included in model training.